JTharsini/Java-8-Lambda-Basics/Notes.md

 problem in OOP:
 -everything is an object
--all code blocks are associated with classes and objects
+-all code blocks are associated with classes and objects -when need to pass a behavior, need to pass an object which have a behavior -Lambda resolves this problem. actions passed as Lamda doesn't belongs to any classes.

 functions as values:
 Inline value:- Eg: String name = "foo", double pi = 3.14